paltdariusz/Fashion-MNIST/README.md

 To prevent overfitting I splitted training set to new training set (80%) and vilidation set (20%).

 What is Conv2D?
+It is a layer in in which a convolutional filter passes (passing window) along an input matrix and it extracts features from image.

 ![Conv2D](docs/conv.gif?raw=True "Conv2D")
 ![Conv2D](docs/conv1.gif?raw=True "Conv2D")